Tat language (Caucasus)

-The Tat language, also known as Caucasian Persian, Tat/Tati Persian, or Caucasian Tat, is a Southwestern Iranian language closely related to, but not fully mutually intelligible with Persian and spoken by the Tats in Azerbaijan and Russia.
-There is also an Iranian language called Judeo-Tat spoken by Jews of Caucasus.
+Tat, also known as Caucasian Persian, Tat/Tati Persian, or Caucasian Tat, is a Southwestern Iranian language closely related to Persian and spoken by the Tats in Azerbaijan and Russia.

 General information

 The Tats are an indigenous Iranian people in the Caucasus who trace their origin to the Sassanid-period migrants from Iran (ca. fifth century AD).

 Tat is endangered, classified as "severely endangered" by UNESCO's Atlas of the World's Languages in Danger.
 Most scholars divide Tat into two general varieties: Jewish and Muslim, with religious differences correlating with linguistic differences.

 Another, almost extinct, variety of Tat is spoken by Christians of Armenian origin, who are called Armeno-Tats.

 Dialects

 Vladimir Minorsky mentions in the first edition of Encyclopaedia of Islam that like most Persian dialects, Tati is not very regular in its characteristics, and occupies a position between modern Persian and the Caspian dialects.
 According to him, The Great Russian Encyclopedia of 1901 gives the number of Tati speakers in 1901 as 135,000.
 In the 1930s, Minorsky estimated the number of Tati speakers to be 90,000 and the decrease to be the result of gradual Turkicization.